-- Accessibility Resources offers a wide range of accommodations and services that are provided on an individualized basis, including but not limited to: extended time on exams, a distraction-reduced exam setting, use of a computer with word processing for exams, note-taking support, and accessible formats of text.
-Accessibility Resources also provides academic counseling and a variety of assistive technology options to enhance students' academic experiences.
+- Accessibility Resources offers a wide range of accommodations and services that are provided on an individualized basis.
+Accommodations include but are not limited to: extended time for exams, a distraction-reduced exam setting, use of a computer with word processing for exams, note-taking support, and accessible formats of text.
+Additionally, Accessibility Resources provides academic counseling and a variety of assistive technology options to enhance students' academic experiences.

 - Students who choose to request accommodations and services should complete the "Request for Accommodations and Services" online form and provide appropriate documentation of disability to Accessibility Resources.
-The "Request for Accommodations and Services" online form and documentation guidelines are available on the Accessibility Resources website.
+Students should contact Accessibility Resources for guidance on the documentation needed for their individual situations.

 - Students are responsible for requesting accommodations and services in a timely manner to allow staff sufficient time to evaluate requests and implement reasonable accommodations and services.

-- Requests for accommodations and services that are not supported by appropriate documentation or that fundamentally alter the college’s programs or requirements will be denied.
+- Requests for accommodations and services that are not supported by appropriate documentation or that result in an undue burden or a fundamental alteration may be denied.
 However, every effort will be made to implement reasonable and effective accommodations and services.

 - The college respects the privacy of its students.
 The Family Educational Rights and Privacy Act governs all student record information.
 Information concerning student disabilities and accommodations is kept separate from student academic files.
 This information is confidential and will not be released to third parties without the written permission of the student, except in circumstances involving matters of health, safety, and law.
 Information regarding student disabilities and requests for accommodations is available to college faculty and staff on a need-to-know basis.

-- Students may appeal decisions concerning disability status or accommodations.
-Please refer to the Student Disability Appeal Policy and Procedures for additional information.
+- Students can appeal decisions regarding disability status or accommodations.
+Please refer to the Rights and Responsibilities and Student Disability Appeal Policy and Procedures webpages for additional information.